viddie/BetterFileUpload/README.md

 After uploading your first file, a settings file will be generated.
 In that settings file you may change the API Key from the default public key to a private one, which you can aquire from here:
 https://file-upload.vi-home.de/api_key.php
 The API Key needs to have upload privileges, obviously.

+## Uninstall

+- TDB

+## Move Installation folder

+You can freely move the installation folder, but you'll have to run the *install.bat* afterwards again, so that the registry keys point to the correct files.

 ## Access